rhos-devadvo-br/openshift-tutorials-book/README.md

 ### Using the OpenShift CLI (oc)

 [Download the OpenShift CLI (oc)](https://mirror.openshift.com/pub/openshift-v4/clients/oc/) that matches your local operating system and cluster version.
 For information about how to install the CLI, [see the docs](https://cloud.ibm.com/docs/openshift?topic=openshift-openshift-cli#cli_oc).
+For OpenShift 4.5 check [this link](https://mirror.openshift.com/pub/openshift-v4/clients/oc/4.5/).